Finding a Top Financial Advisor Firm in Plymouth, Minnesota

 Wealth Enhancement Advisory Services

-Wealth Enhancement Advisory Services (WEAS) is a fee-based firm managing billions in client assets.
-The firm’s clients are heavily individuals, most of whom are non-high-net-worth individuals.
+Wealth Enhancement Advisory Services (WEAS) is a fee-based firm managing tens of billions of dollars in client assets.
+The firm’s clients are heavily individuals, the majority of whom are non-high-net-worth individuals.
 The only institutional clients at the firm are pension and profit-sharing plans.

 There are hundreds of advisors on staff at WEAS.
 The team includes certified financial planners (CFPs), accredited estate planners (AEPs), chartered financial analysts (CFA), chartered financial consultants (ChFCs), certified public accountants (CPAs) and retirement income certified professionals (RICPs), among others.